Home » Insiders Guides » Insider’s Guide to the London Dungeon

 The London Dungeon; Practical Information

-ii.
-Combination tickets; add a visit to the London Eye or Madame Tussauds with a discounted combination tickets that offers value for money for those planning to visit a number of attraction in London.
+Combination tickets; you can add a visit to the London Eye or Madame Tussauds with a discounted Multi Attraction Ticket that can offer value for money.
+Worth noting that promotional vouchers cannot be used in conjunction with Multi Attraction tickets.

-iii.
-Rides; there are 2 rides within the London Dungeon.
-The Boat Ride is located at the beginning of the tour, (prepare for a soaking), & can be avoided if you request assistance from a member of staff.
+Rides; there are two rides within the London Dungeon attraction but are subject to availability.
+The Boat Ride is located at the beginning of the tour where you should prepare for a soaking.
 The ‘Drop Dead – Drop Ride’ has an alternative route clearly marked if this isn’t for you.

-vii.
-Children; The London Dungeon does not recommend this attraction for children under the age of 8 years, (see above).
+Children; The London Dungeon does not recommend this attraction for children under the age of 8 years.
 Anyone who wishes to leave the tour early can just let a member of staff know and you’ll directed to the nearest exit, (but no re-entry).

-ix.
 Lockers; unfortunately there are no lockers or in fact any space to store belongings at this attraction.
-There is a charged Left Luggage Facility within the main ticket office of the London Eye that is open to London Dungeon visitors.
+However you can make use of the left luggage facility situated within the London Eye ticket building.
+More information available over at Left Luggage Facility.

 Red Comment Icon